sYnThRov3r/PI-Test-Mobile/README.md

 1. Click on the display area and start typing the digits of PI (after the decimal point, starting with 1, 4, 1, 5...)
 2. If you make a mistake, the digit will appear in red, and you must correct it before continuing
-3. Press the "Reveal" button if you get stuck on a particular digit
+3. Set how many digits you want to reveal (1-1000) using the number input next to the Reveal button
+4. Press the "Reveal" button or hit Enter in the number input to show the next digit(s) and add them to your streak
-4. Use the "Reset" button to start over
+5. Use the "Reset" button to start over
-5. Notice how the color changes every six digits to help you memorize patterns
+6. Notice how the color changes every six digits to help you memorize patterns
-6. Resize the text box by dragging the bottom-right corner to adjust the display area
+7. Resize the text box by dragging the bottom-right corner to adjust the display area

 ## Keyboard Shortcuts

 - `Escape` key: Reset the game
 - `Backspace` key: Remove the last digit
+- `Enter` key (in reveal count input): Reveal digits

 ## Technical Details

 - Pure HTML, CSS, and JavaScript with no external dependencies
 - Contains the first 1000 digits of PI (after the decimal point)
 - Responsive design that works on both desktop and mobile devices
+- Uses localStorage to remember your reveal count setting

 Enjoy testing your PI memory skills!